Do you have a company vision? If I asked you today what your vision for your business is, could you describe it for me in detail?

-In other words, “Well hello ‘ego’.
-I hate to be the one to tell you but, it’s not about you” – Wow, what a blow to our egos that is!
+In other words, “Well, hello ‘ego.’
+I hate to be the one to tell you, but it’s not about you” – Wow, what a blow to our egos that is!
 And you know what?
 I wholeheartedly believe Rick Warren is right.
-Now while he appears to be referring to the purpose of our individual lives, I believe that his statement is equally as important and true for our businesses as well.
+Now while he appears to be referring to the purpose of our individual lives, I believe that his statement is equally as essential and accurate for our businesses as well.

 Simply put, “Your purpose must be bigger than you!”